 I grew up near a salt marsh by the beautiful San Francisco peninsula bay lands.
 As an undergraduate at UCSC, I majored in Environmental Studies and Education with the goal of combining my passion for nature with my love of working with children.
 Shortly after graduating, I began working at a school specializing in children with severe physical and health impairments which led me to pursuing my MA in Special Education at SFSU.
 I have a multi-subject teaching credential and moderate/severe credential, and have completed all 3 levels of the Academy of Forest Kindergarten's Teacher Training.
 I am inspired by restorative justice work, community building, and nature-connection.

 Legal Services Advocate

-I have been Living in the community on the coast for over 13 years.
-As a mother of an 11 year old, Action Network has been a great service provider to our life in different ways.
-I am so honored to work with Action Network to give back to society.
+I have been living in the community on the coast for over 14 years.
+As a mother of a 13 year old, Action Network has been a great service provider to our life in different ways.
+I am so honored to work with Action Network to give back to my community.
 Working as the Administrative Assistant allows me to support families, children and adults.
 I am passionate to be part of a non-profit organization to provide service for the needs of the community.

 Human Resources Consultant

 I have joined the Action Network team to develop, motivate, and improve employee relations.
 As a Human Resource Professional focused on continuously improving culture and employee experience.
 Throughout my life experience, I have been fortunate to have worked in several fields that have ultimately driven me to focus on my current position.
 I am looking forward to contributing to the great work that Action Network is providing to the community.

 Growing up in a very rural area similar to the Redwood Coast has given me an understanding about the importance of resources for families.
 Action network has impacted my life tremendously by providing years of support to my family through various programs and services.
 These programs and local events have left us with unforgettable memories and positive change to my childrens' upbringing.
 I am thrilled to be joining the team and connecting with the community!